9 (2005 film): Plot

 9 is a sentient rag doll who appears to be the last of his kind, living in the ruins of a decaying, post-apocalyptic Earth.
-Hunting 9 relentlessly is the Cat Beast, a mechanical monster wearing a cat's skull for a head.
+Hunting 9 relentlessly is the Cat Beast, a mechanical monster with a cat's skull for its head.
 It appears to be guided by a small glowing talisman which it holds in its claws.
 Sitting quietly, 9 stares into the mirrored surface of his own strange talisman and has a flashback.

 In the flashback, 9 searches the ruins with his mentor, 5, a one-eyed rag doll.
 The Cat Beast attacks the pair and consequently kills 5 by sucking his soul out from his mouth and 9 escapes.

 9 is woken from the memory by the warning green glow of the mirrored talisman.
 The Cat Beast chases 9 into a building and reveals that it has not only taken the other rag dolls' souls, but also wears their numbered skins like a garment.
-Eventually, it falls into 9's trap and falls to its death.
+Eventually, it is caught into a trap set by 9 and falls to its death.

 9 salvages the skins of the other rag dolls and prepares them to be ceremonially burned.
 As he looks sadly at the skin of 5, the two talismans begin to glow.
 9 realizes that they are two halves of a whole and puts them together.
 A beam of green light erupts from the united talisman, and the spirits of the eight slain rag dolls 1, 2, 3, 4, 5, 6, 7 and 8 emerge, returning to their rag doll skins to be at peace.
 Before disappearing, 5's soul turns to 9 and nods in approval.

 In the morning, 9 walks off into the wasteland, leaving the empty talisman behind in the sand.